bparry02/karaf-camel-log/README.md

     mvn clean install

+### Running the example in OpenShift

+Create a custom SCC to be able to run the container as the `jboss` user:

+    oc create -f jboss-scc.yml

+Create a new application with:

+    oc new-app openshift/fis-karaf-openshift~https://github.com/bparry02/karaf-camel-log.git --name=karaf-camel-log

+Modify the DeploymentConfig to run the container as the `jboss` user:

+    oc patch dc test-karaf -p '{"spec":{"template":{"spec":{"securityContext":{"runAsUser":185}}}}}'

 ### Running the example in fabric8

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).